replit/ReplitLM/README.md

 The [Data Preparation](https://github.com/mosaicml/llm-foundry/tree/main/scripts/data_prep) documentation in LLM Foundry gives the steps on how to do this.

 Note that you can do this conversion locally or on a remote VM depending on the size of your dataset.
 You can also store out your dataset locally or to a remote cloud object storage location such as S3 and GCS as well.
-Running the conversion in a remote VM and then saving out to a cloud object store is the best way to do this for large datasets.

 - If you want to save out locally, you can set the `out_root` argument in the conversion script, and then just point to this path in the configuration yaml with the `data_local` key as you'll see in the next step.
-- If you want to save ut
+- If you want to save out to a remote cloud store such as GCS or S3, just set the `out_root` argument to a path that starts with `gs://` or `s3://` and then just point to this path in the configuration yaml with the `data_remote` key as you'll see in the next step.

 To test the converted dataset and check that its working with the dataloader, you can follow the [Test the Dataloader](https://github.com/mosaicml/llm-foundry/tree/main/scripts/train#test-the-dataloader) section in LLM Foundry docs.